birjj/vmf-tools/README.md

 ## Manually

-Run the tool manually, specifying the VMF as the first argument and the output as the second argument (`npx vmf-tools path\to\map.vmf path\to\processed.vmf`).
+Run the tool manually, specifying the VMF as the first argument and the output as the second argument (`vmf-tools.exe path\to\map.vmf path\to\processed.vmf`).

 # Configuration